GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 Now it is time to take the **transformed query** created in the previous steps and search for relevant movies (and their data) in the vector database.

+We're building a **Retriever** that's integrated into a **Flow**.
+A *working* retriever takes a user query, transforms it into a vector embedding, and instructs our vector database to search for relevant documents.
+This process is entirely code-driven and doesn't involve any prompts.
+We embed the *Retriever* within its own *Flow* (like we did with the prompts in earlier exercises) to create a modular and reusable component for our AI workflow.
+This allows us to organize the retrieval process, provide context to the retriever, and add flexibility in how we handle the retrieved documents.
+It also improves the testability of our application by allowing us to test the retrieval process independently.
+The retriver defined in our code is just a skeleton and doesn't perform any embedding creation or searches on the postgres db.
+You will be implementing the necessary functionality to do that in this challenge.
-The retriever flow should return a list of documents that are relevant to the user's query.
+The *finished* retriever flow should return a list of documents that are relevant to the user's query.

+The retriever also doesn't interact with a LLM.
+Instead it will work with an embedding model to generate a vector representation of the query.

 You need to perform the following steps:

 1. Write code that takes the query and transforms it into a vector embedding.
-This is because the vector db searches for  vectors and not text.
+This is because the vector db searches for *vectors* and not for *text*.
 So, you take your textual-query and transform it into a vector so that the db can return documents that have a similar representation to your search vector.
-1. Perform a search on the vector db based on the embedding and retrive the following elements for each relevant movie (plot, title, actors, director, rating, runtime_mins, poster, released, content, genre).
+2. Perform a search on the vector db based on the embedding and retrieve the following elements for each relevant movie (plot, title, actors, director, rating, runtime_mins, poster, released, content, genre).

 You can do this with *GoLang* or *TypeScript*.
 Refer to the specific sections on how to continue.